 "I thought I was a boy until I got boobies.
 That was a pretty sucky day."—Annette Sandoval

 Annette is the author of The Directory of Saints (Dutton/Penguin), which appeared in hardback in 1996.
 It has been translated to Spanish.
 Her second book, Homegrown Healing: Traditional Home Remedies from Mexico (Putnam/Berkely), published in 1998, is one of the first modern works preserving this rich oral tradition.
-Spitfire (Thomas & Mercer) 2012, a whodunnit, was translated to German.
+Spitfire (Thomas & Mercer) 2012, a whodunnit, has been translated to German.
 She's on the final edit of her fourth book, 10,000 Souls.

 Annette lives in Washington State with her environmental marine biologist partner, Philip, and their sweet, but really stupid golden retriever.